Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Conclusion

 In this work, we studied the problem of setting equilibrium prices to satisfy the customer demand for a commodity in markets where the cost functions of suppliers are unknown to the market operator.
 Since centralized optimization approaches to compute equilibrium prices are typically not conducive in this incomplete information setting, we studied the problem of learning equilibrium prices online under several informational settings regarding the time-varying nature of the customer demands and supplier cost functions.
-We first considered the setting when suppliers' cost functions are fixed over the $T$ periods and developed algorithms with regret guarantees of $O(\log \log T)$ (and $O(\sqrt{T} \log \log T)$) when the customer demand is fixed (or can vary across the periods in a continuous interval) for strongly convex cost functions.
+We first considered the setting when suppliers' cost functions are fixed over the $T$ periods and developed posted-price algorithms with regret guarantees of $O(1)$ (and $O(\sqrt{T})$) when the customer demand is fixed (or can vary across the periods in a continuous interval) for strongly convex cost functions.
 Next, when suppliers' cost functions are time-varying, we showed that no online algorithm achieves sub-linear regret on all three regret metrics when suppliers' cost functions are sampled i.i.d. from a distribution.
-Thus, we studied an augmented contextual bandit setting where the operator has access to hints (contexts) on how the cost functions change over time and developed an algorithm that with sub-linear regret on all three regret metrics in this setting.
+Thus, we studied an augmented contextual bandit setting where the operator has access to hints (contexts) on how the cost functions change over time and developed a posted-price algorithm that with sub-linear regret on all three regret metrics in this setting.
+Finally, we presented numerical experiments that validate our obtained regret guarantees and discussed various extensions to the model proposed in this work.